Sinch acquires SAP’s Digital Interconnect messaging business for $250M – TechCrunch

 “SAP Digital Interconnect is a leader in its area showing profitable growth and reaching 99 percent of the world’s mobile subscribers.
 Looking at Sinch’s innovation and investment strategy in the area of cloud communication platforms, we welcome them as the new owner of SDI.
 Sinch is perfectly positioned to unleash further growth potential we

 M&A continues on in the wider European region even while so much else has slowed down or stopped in the current market.
-This deal follows on the heels of Intel acquiring Israel’s Moovit for $900 million, and Avira in Germany getting acquired by Investcorp at a $180 million valuation.
+This deal follows on the heels of Intel acquiring Israel’s Moovit for $900 million this week, and Avira in Germany getting acquired by Investcorp at a $180 million valuation several weeks ago.